casualuser/casualuser.github.io/services.md

 ## Developer & DevOps Certifications & Training

 We help teams use certifications and structured training as a way to **grow real skills**, not just collect badges.
+This is where the **Training** and **Certifying** parts of the Webomage services ladder live: short, real-work-aligned programs that move engineers from "interested" to "certified and effective" on your stack.

 ### What we offer